-Time stamps: To add the date and time of the backup operation to the backup file’s name, select the Add the Date and Time of the Backup to the File Name checkbox.
+Adding time stamps: To add the date and time of the backup operation to the backup file’s name, select the Add the Date and Time of the Backup to the File Name check box.

-Limiting backup copies: To tell QuickBooks it should get rid of old backup copies, select the Limit the Number of Backup Copies in This Folder check box and then specify how many backup copies you want to keep by using the adjoining text box.
+Limiting backup copies: To tell QuickBooks to get rid of old backup copies, select the Limit the Number of Backup Copies in This Folder to X check box and then specify how many backup copies you want to keep by using the adjoining text box.

-Backup reminders: Select the Remind me to Back Up When I Close My Company File check box and the adjoining text box to specify that you want to be reminded to back up the QuickBooks file every time, every other time, every third time, and so forth, that you close QuickBooks.
+Setting backup reminders: Select the Remind Me to Back Up When I Close My Company File Every X Times check box and the adjoining text box to specify that you want to be reminded to back up the QuickBooks file when you close QuickBooks.
+Your interval options include every time, every other time, every third time, and so forth.

-Data verification: Use the verification buttons to tell QuickBooks that it should check for data integrity when it backs up your data.
-Select the Complete Verification radio button for QuickBooks’ best and most comprehensive verification.
+Enabling data verification: Use the verification buttons to tell QuickBooks that it should check for data integrity when it backs up your data.
+Select the Complete Verification radio button for QuickBooks’s best and most comprehensive verification.

 Click OK when you finish specifying the backup location and options and then click Next.

-QuickBooks displays a dialog box that asks when you want to back up.
+QuickBooks displays a dialog box (not shown) that asks when you want to back up.